-NOAA Fisheries works with various partners — including Hawai‘i Pacific University, the Department of Land and Natural Resources, United States Coast Guard, City & County of Honolulu's Ocean Safety and Lifeguard Services, volunteers, and others — to promote marine species conservation and monitor nearshore situations involving protected resources, such as whale strandings.
+NOAA Fisheries works with various partners — including Hawai‘i Pacific University, the Hawaiʻi Department of Land and Natural Resources, the U.S. Coast Guard, the City & County of Honolulu's Ocean Safety and Lifeguard Services, volunteers, and others — to promote marine species conservation and monitor nearshore situations involving protected resources, such as whale strandings.
 We also often work closely with cultural practitioners to make sure the upmost care and respect is taken when handling these beloved animals.

 Following the death of the whale, experts performed a necropsy (post-mortem examination) on the young animal.
 The necropsy revealed that the whale suffered from a chronic (long-term) inflammation in its lungs and sinuses that was caused by parasitic worms (likely transmitted through digested prey).
 With its stomach full of squid beaks, the juvenile appears to have successfully foraged for prey in deep pelagic (open sea) waters prior to stranding in the shallow waters.
 It did not appear to have any signs of a viral or bacterial infection or organ dysfunction.

 With cases like this, NOAA Fisheries is often left with more questions than answers.
 It's unclear if the juvenile's respiratory problem is related to its stranding, but it's possible that the inflammation affected the animal's navigation, as well as its ability to keep up with its pod and forage.
 That said, it's still an open question as to why this young animal ended up in Kailua Bay.